Updated on September 6, 2022

 What are Pinpoint Pupils?

 A pupil is a circular opening at the center of the iris (the colored part of the eye).
+Pupils constrict in bright light to control how much light enters the eye.

 Generally, pupils are equal in size and function to achieve clear vision.

-The average adult pupil measures about 2 to 4 millimeters (mm) in diameter in bright light.1 In dim light, it expands to 4 to 8 mm.
-Pupil dilation and expansion are made possible by the iris sphincter and iris dilator muscles.
+The average adult pupil in bright light measures about 2 to 4 millimeters (mm) in diameter.1 In dim lighting, it expands to 4 to 8 mm.

 6 Common Causes of Pinpoint Pupils